 - Acts of kindness and volunteering can help ease stress and feelings of helplessness.
 From writing positive messages with chalk on sidewalks to safely delivering food and supplies to the elderly, there are so many ways to help each other.
 Learn about volunteer opportunities.

 - Nova Southeastern University - College of Psychology is hosting webinars focused on mental health tips, anxiety during these times and much more.
 View the schedule and register.
 You can also find recordings from past sessions.

 PARENTING AND SUPPORTING KIDS & TEENS AMID THE CORONAVIRUS CRISIS

 These are difficult times for everyone including kids and teenagers.
 They need support to express their feelings and feel reassured by the adults in their lives.
 Luckily, there are a number of resources you can turn to for support:

 The Town of Surfside is offering hour-long COVID-19 Support Groups via Zoom for both teens and adults every Friday at 2 and 3 p.m. respectively.
 The groups are led by licensed psychotherapist Dr. Deborah Dawson, who will share strategies to reduce anxiety and improve moods.
 Each support group offers an upbeat and welcome way for participants to share any feelings about quarantine and offer support to peers.
-The group also provides help to parents coping with the challenges of home schooling their kids.
+The group also provides help to parents coping with the challenges of keeping kids busy over the summer break.